cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 ------------------------------------------------------

-## :computer: Section subtitle: Prepare for take-off
+## :computer: Section subtitle: Prepare for take-off: Part I

 >  Masters become gurus as they learn.
 You are done with exploring around and ready to buckle up your seat belt.
 It ain't Kansas no more...

 This section will get you acquainted with all the bits and bobs there are to Cyber.
 This includes all our projects, our community plans, the launch process and how to get some fuel to bootstrap yourself to save the galaxy.
 Most importantly this section teaches you how to use Cyber!

+Learning can be hard.
+Some of this might be completely new to you.
+Hence the takeoff section will be broken into 2 parts.
+Part I is about learning to use Cyber as a master (user).
+And Part II is about the community and the ecosystem.

 ### Using Cyber: The very basics of becoming a master